MobilityDB/MobilityDB/README.md

 *   Compatible with the PostgreSQL ecosystem

-*   Compliant with the [Moving Features](https://www.opengeospatial.org/standards/movingfeatures) standards from the [Open Geospatial Consortium](https://www.opengeospatial.org/) (OGC).
+*   Compliant with the [Moving Features](https://www.opengeospatial.org/standards/movingfeatures) standards from the [Open Geospatial Consortium](https://www.opengeospatial.org/) (OGC)

-*   Adopted by the [Open Source Geospatial Foundation](https://www.osgeo.org/) (OSGeo) as a [community project](https://www.osgeo.org/projects/mobilitydb/).
+*   Adopted by the [Open Source Geospatial Foundation](https://www.osgeo.org/) (OSGeo) as a [community project](https://www.osgeo.org/projects/mobilitydb/)

 *   Database adapters to access MobilityDB from Python are also available

     *    [MobilityDB-python](https://github.com/MobilityDB/MobilityDB-python) supports both the [psycopg2](https://www.psycopg.org/) and the [asyncpg](https://github.com/MagicStack/asyncpg) adapters for PostgreSQL and uses the [postgis](https://github.com/tilery/python-postgis) adapter for PostGIS.
 This package is developed by the MobilityDB Team.
-    *    [MobilityDB SQLAlchemy](https://github.com/adonmo/mobilitydb-sqlalchemy) is another independent package that provides extensions to [SQLAlchemy](https://www.sqlalchemy.org/) for interacting with MobilityDB.
+    *    [MobilityDB SQLAlchemy](https://github.com/adonmo/mobilitydb-sqlalchemy) is another independent package that provides extensions to [SQLAlchemy](https://www.sqlalchemy.org/) for interacting with MobilityDB

 *   Data generator and benchmark tool based on the [BerlinMOD](http://dna.fernuni-hagen.de/secondo/BerlinMOD/BerlinMOD.html) benchmark.
 The data generator takes input data from [Open Street Map](https://www.openstreetmap.org/) and uses [pgRouting](https://pgrouting.org/) to generate routes between pairs of source and target locations.